thecreativeepjh/water/README.md

 <body>
     <h1 align="center" >Water pollution</h1>
     <h2 align="center" >Mercury acumulation from the food chain</h2>
-    <p> Volcanic activity, paper mills/gold mines along with coal power plants and industrial waste disposal all polute water with mercury-->It comes down with the rain-->microbes absorbe it and make it methylmercury-->Fish eat it-->Mercury stayes stored in fat-->Bigger fish eat the fish-->The mercury stored in fat from smaller fish and some from bigger fish combine-->This continues on until eaten by humans or other animal.</p>
+    <p> Volcanic activity, paper mills/gold mines along with coal power plants and industrial waste disposal all polute air with mercury-->It comes down with the rain-->microbes absorbe it and make it methylmercury-->Fish eat it-->Mercury stayes stored in fat-->Bigger fish eat the fish-->The mercury stored in fat from smaller fish and some from bigger fish combine-->This continues on until eaten by humans or other animal.</p>
     <h3>Who, Where, When, Why:</h3>
     <ul>
         <li>Who: The componies and people runing coal power plants, and gold mines, ect.
 But you can't name a sigle person or company to blame it on for many facts such as volcanos</li>